ethereum-optimism/specs/specs/interop/superchain_backend.md

 ### Unsafe to Cross-Unsafe

-In order to discern between unsafe and cross-unsafe blocks, the backend maintains a graph of dependencies between blocks can include interop messages between them.
+In order to discern between unsafe and cross-unsafe blocks, the backend maintains a graph of dependencies between blocks that can include interop messages between them.

 We describe a psuedo-implementation of cross-unsafe message resolution using this graph.
 Every node in this graph represents a block with edges representing the dependent relationship between them.
-Upon receipt of unsafe payloads, the graph is extended with edges added on detection of interop transactions.
+Upon receipt of unsafe blocks, the graph is extended with edges added on detection of interop transactions.

 ```python
 ## Graph Nodes